CJSpohn/player-team-test/README.md

 ```
 1. Clone down repo.
-2. `cd` into `rent-a-car`
+2. `cd` into `week-4-b`
 3. Run `npm install`
-4. Run `npm test customer-test.js`
+4. Run `npm test meal-test.js`
 ```

 ## Work Time

-First, pass all tests for the Customer.
-Then, pass the tests for the Agency.
+First, pass all tests for the Meal.
+Then, pass the tests for the Order.